shawnchin/checkfort/README.rst

 ==================================

 CheckFort is a wrapper for `Forcheck`_, a static analyser for Fortran.
-CheckFort aims to simplify the launching of the forcheck and reformats its output into a format which we believe to be easier to navigate.
+CheckFort aims to simplify the launching of forcheck and reformats its output into a format which we believe to be easier to navigate.